 - A minimum of 2 GCSEs (or equivalent) grade 4 and above including Maths and English

-- You must be 18 years of age by the start date of this scheme
+- You must be 18 years old by September 2023 to be eligible for this scheme

 Our engineers focus on the assets that form the foundation of our transport system.
 The role of a technician within London Trams is an essential part of TfL.

 It's especially important as Croydon is a rapidly growing part of London, with much development going on.

 During your first year, you'll be exposed to all areas of Trams, from maintenance of fleet and infrastructure to working with the operator to see how the service is managed.